-On November 3, 1963, Colonel Tran Thanh Phong was assigned 1st Infantry Division Commander.
+On November 3, 1963, Colonel Tran Thanh Phong was assigned the 1st Infantry Division Commander.
 On November 11, my brother swapped position with Colonel Phong and assumed the position of I Corps Chief of Staff and moved to I Corps Headquarters located in Danang.

 Trần Thanh Phong

-My brother did not hold the position of I Corps Chief of Staff for long, just one month, because on December 12, under the pressure of the Bhuddists, General Do Cao Tri and General Nguyen Khanh swapped positions as Commander of I Corps and II Corps.
-Concurrently, Colonel Ngo Dzu swapped his position of II Corp Corps Chief of Staff with my brother’s I Corps Chief of Staff.
-This has led to many people in thinking that my brother went straight from 1st Infantry Division Chief of Staff to II Corps Chief of Staff.
+My brother did not hold the position of I Corps Chief of Staff for long, just one month, because on December 12, under the pressure of the Buddhists, General Do Cao Tri and General Nguyen Khanh swapped positions as Commander of I Corps and II Corps.
+Concurrently, Colonel Ngo Dzu exchanged his position of II Corp Corps Chief of Staff with my brother’s I Corps Chief of Staff.
+This has led to many people thinking that my brother went straight from 1st Infantry Division Chief of Staff to II Corps Chief of Staff.